RedBucketRealty/Planning/business_requirements.md

 - User data should be stored according to data policy.
 - User data should be exported to the user on request.
 - User data should not have unrestricted access.
+- User data should only be collected for specific and stated business purposes, and should only be retained for a definite timeline.
+- A service to monitor for user death and execute related legal policy.

 ### Authentication, Authorization